-- Balance of the Purchase Price – the purchase price less your initial deposit.
-Usually the bulk will come from your lender and become your mortgage.
+- The balance of the Purchase Price – the purchase price less your initial deposit.
+Usually, the bulk will come from your lender and become your mortgage.

 - Legal Fees – amount varies depending on purchase price and lawyer (approximately $1,800 for a $500,000 purchase)